Berthoud, Colorado: History

 Agriculture in the Berthoud area flourished.
 Farmers diverted water from the Little and Big Thompson Rivers into a network of reservoirs and ditches that allowed the arid uplands to be irrigated.
 Harvests of alfalfa, sugar beets, wheat, corn, and barley were sold on the open market or used to fatten pens of sheep and cattle.
 The town grew as merchants and shopkeepers set up businesses to serve farmers and ranchers from the nearby countryside.

 In 1886, the Welch Addition doubled the size of the Berthoud as town boundaries extended south beyond present-day Mountain Avenue for the first time.
 A year later a hose company was hastily formed to protect the town from fire after the Davis & Hartford Mercantile store burned to the ground.
-In 1888 a town board was elected and within a short time they hired a marshal to keep the peace and light the street lamps.
+Berthoud was incorporated on August 28, 1888.
+A town board was elected and within a short time they hired a marshal to keep the peace and light the street lamps.
 By the early 1900s, Berthoud sported a business district on Third Street and Massachusetts and Mountain Avenues.

 In the 1920s Mountain Avenue became part of a paved state highway system which would become U.S. Highway 287 connecting the larger towns of northern Colorado.
 In 2007, Highway 287 was rerouted to the north and west of Berthoud, bypassing downtown Berthoud and eliminating Mountain Avenue from the highway route.

 In October 1941, Berthoud opened the sugar beet harvest.
 In the area surrounding Berthoud beets were harvested to be processed in Loveland, Colorado, to the north.
 According to the Berthoud historical society, "Berthoud growers delivered beets to several rural dumping stations where the beets were loaded into boxcars and hauled to sugar factories in nearby Loveland and Longmont."
 This industry relied both on WWII German Prisoners of War as well as migrant farm workers from Mexico.